oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

     * The synth's currency key must exist in the [`synths`](#synths) address mapping.
     * The synth's total supply must be zero.
-    * The sUSD synth cannot be removed.
+    * The oUSD synth cannot be removed.

 ---